Archive-Samourai-Wallet/Whirlpool/ARCHITECTURE.md

 ## I. Usage
 Whirlpool can be managed:
 - from desktop: `whirlpool-gui`
+- from command line: `whirlpool-cli`
 - from REST API for developers: `whirlpool-cli API`
-- from command line: `whirlpool-cli`
+- from JAVA & Android: `whirlpool-client`

 ![](charts/usage.png)